20/12 7:30 PM

 Xhaka has formed a partnership in midfield with Exequiel Palacios and helped improve the Argentine World Cup winner. - IMAGO/Moritz Mueller

 He’s been true to his word there.
 Last season Leverkusen had the duo of Exequiel Palacios and Robert Andrich in the centre, with both boasting escape rates (how often they are able to retain possession for their team when pressurised) of 63 and 62 percent respectively.
-The pair have now stepped that up to 72 and 73 percent respectively this term, thanks to the fact that they have Xhaka alongside them as a constant outlet.
+The pair stepped that up to 72 and 73 percent respectively in the first 25 matches of 2023/24 thanks to the fact that they had Xhaka alongside them as a constant outlet.

 We took a closer look at Alonso’s envious Plan B in 2024

-The former Borussia Mönchengladbach man boasts an excellent escape rate himself of 79 percent – no shock to hear that that is the highest in the division.
+The former Borussia Mönchengladbach man boasts an excellent escape rate himself of 79 percent (as of Matchday 25) – no shock to hear that that is the highest in the division.
 Again, we come back to those triangles that he moves in, which increase pressure with three opponents in proximity.
-Only Florian Wirtz and Chris Führich have found themselves pressurised more often in the Bundesliga in 2023/24, but they both play in more attacking roles.
+Only Florian Wirtz and Chris Führich had found themselves pressurised more often in the Bundesliga in 2023/24 by this stage of the season, but they both play in more attacking roles.

 Xhaka is shadowed by three opponents but remains an outlet as the third man. - DFL Deutsche Fußball Liga